2013–2020 Ford Fusion Common Problems

 Oil Leaks

-A common problem that affects the Ford Fusion is oil leaks which in most cases are going to originate from the valve cover.
+A common problem affecting the Ford Fusion is oil leaks, which, in most cases, originate from the valve cover.
 To fix this problem, the valve cover gasket needs to be replaced.

-For help with this issue, see this guide on how to replace the valve cover gasket on Ford 2.5L engine.
+For help with this issue, see this guide on replacing the valve cover gasket on Ford 2.5L engine.

 The battery may die on you when driving down the road, and the battery light indicator flashes on the dashboard due to a bad alternator.

 The alternator is located on the backside of the engine, and it’s very tricky to replace.
-Access it from underneath, and you will still have to remove several components.
+Access it from underneath; you will still have to remove several components.
 The four-cylinder engine is easier to repair than the V6.

 Lug Nuts

-Fusion owners complain of the lug nuts swelling, some of which is due to corrosion.
-There are little caps over the lug nuts, and when that happens, it’s hard to get the socket onto the lug nuts to be able to remove them.
-This happens on other vehicles, but it’s very common on Ford Fusion.
+Fusion owners complain of swelling in the lug nuts, some due to corrosion.
+There are little caps over the lug nuts; when that happens, it’s hard to get the socket onto the lug nuts to remove them.
+This happens on other vehicles, but it is very common in Ford Fusions.

 The recommended repair for this is replacing the lug nuts.